What Is It, Types, Treatment, and More

 What is a Salter-Harris fracture?

 A Salter-Harris fracture refers to a injury, or fracture, through the growth plate of a long bone.
-Examples of a long bone are the tibia in the arm and the humerus in the leg.
+Examples of a long bone are the humerus in the arm and the tibia in the leg.
 Present in children, the growth plate, also called the physeal or epiphyseal plate, is an area of cartilage that actively develops into new bone, increasing the bone’s length until the child stops growing around the ages of 14 to 18.
 If a Salter-Harris fracture is not diagnosed and treated quickly, it can lead to permanent growth arrest, during which the bone stops growing entirely.
 Salter-Harris fractures are the most common types of fractures in children, especially in those assigned male at birth, and are more likely to cause bone deformity or growth arrest at younger ages.

 What is the most common type of Salter-Harris fracture?